When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Additional Experimental Results

-In this Appendix, we provide additional results showing the gains of personalization when training personalized neural nets and random forests.
+We include additional results showing the gains of personalization when training personalized neural nets and random forests.
 We present tables that summarize the gains of personalization for neural networks and random forests.
-The following tables are analogous to Table \ref{Table::Results}, except that they also include results for the \textds{kidney} dataset in \cref{Sec::Demonstration}.
+The following tables are analogous to \cref{Table::Results}, except that they also include results for the \textds{kidney} dataset in \cref{Sec::Demonstration}.